-CRSP Management Center staff serve preference customers in Arizona, Utah, Colorado, New Mexico, Nevada, Wyoming and Texas.
-We sell and deliver power generated from hydroelectric power plants of the Colorado River Storage Project and the Collbran, Dolores, Rio Grande and Seedskadee projects.
-This power is bundled and sold as the Salt Lake City Area Integrated Projects to cities and towns, rural electric cooperatives, Native American tribes, agricultural irrigation districts and Federal and state agencies.
-We also sell power from the Provo River Project and the Falcon-Amistad Project.
-These electrical resources total about 1,900 megawatts of installed generating capacity, which produce enough energy to power 1.2 million households.
+At the Colorado River Storage Project Management Center, we serve preference customers in Arizona, Utah, Colorado, New Mexico, Nevada, Wyoming and Texas.
+We sell and deliver power generated from the hydroelectric powerplants of the Colorado River Storage, Collbran, Dolores, Rio Grande and Seedskadee projects.
+The power is bundled and sold as the Salt Lake City Area/Integrated Projects to cities and towns, rural electric cooperatives, Native American tribes, irrigation districts and federal and state agencies.
+We also sell power from the Olmsted, Provo River and Falcon-Amistad projects.
+These resources total about 1,900 megawatts of installed generating capacity and produce enough energy to power 1.2 million households.

-We strive to be our customers’ advocate by understanding their business, competition and the latest industry developments.
+We work at the forefront of technological advances and unprecedented changes within the electric utility industry.
+With many diverse players competing in the industry to buy and sell power, the CRSP MC strives to be a fiscally responsible, customer-oriented, highly efficient and innovative organization.
+We strive to be our customers’ advocate by understanding their business and the latest industry developments.
 Our future depends on maintaining the strong bond we have with our customers and demonstrating the value of the services we provide.

 Click image to download brochure